MrValentine7777/MGCustomDrawingPipeline/README.md

 ## Further Learning
 To continue exploring graphics programming concepts:
-- Experiment with modifying the vertex positions and colors
+- Experiment with modifying the bloom parameters for different effects
-- Try adding more geometric primitives
+- Try targeting different colors for the bloom effect
-- Implement additional shader effects (lighting, texturing, etc.)
+- Implement additional post-processing effects (HDR, tone mapping, etc.)
-- Explore different transformation techniques
+- Explore different blur algorithms beyond Gaussian blur
-- Test advanced shader features available in shader model 5.0:
-  - Compute shaders for non-graphical calculations
-  - Geometry shaders for procedural geometry
-  - Tessellation for dynamic level-of-detail
-- Implement post-processing effects using render targets
+- Experiment with more complex 3D models and scenes
+- Implement advanced shader techniques like normal mapping or shadow mapping

 ## Contributing
 Contributions are welcome!
 If you have ideas for improving this educational resource or want to add more examples, please feel free to submit a pull request.